Plains, valleys, ranges, city, country and everything in between

 Vision and targets for the future

-The Traditional Owners of this area, the Wurundjeri Woi-wurrung people, have cared for this Country for tens of thousands of years, and now have the following vision for its future:
+The Traditional Owners of this area, the Wurundjeri Woi-wurrung people, have cared for this Country for tens of thousands of years.
+A vision for its future will be outlined in the Wurundjeri Woi-wurrung Country Plan (in preparation).

 We have flourishing and connected communities of native plants and animals, plentiful and accessible natural places, and healthy and vibrant waterways across the Macedon Ranges.